 - Arkansas has implemented a 60-day ban on insurer termination of policies due to non-payment of premiums if the policy holder has been diagnosed with COVID-19.
 The 60-day window is backdated to March 11, which is the day the governor declared a state of emergency.
 Insurers are allowed to require proof of diagnosis.

 - Alaska is prohibiting policy cancellations for non-payment of premiums, through June 1, 2020.

 - Mississippi is also banning policy cancellations based on non-payment of premiums.
 The moratorium began March 14, and continues for 60 days.

 - California and Connecticut are asking all types of insurers to offer at least a 60-day grace period for premiums.
 Iowa, Indiana, and Missouri are asking health insurers to allow 60-day grace periods.

-- Ohio is requiring insurers to offer a 60-day grace period for premiums.
+- Oregon and Ohio are requiring insurers to offer a 60-day grace period for premiums.
 Ohio is also requiring insurers that offer employer-sponsored plans to allow an employer to keep employees on their health plan even if the employees’ hours drop below the normal minimum requirements.

 - Washington is requiring individual and small group plans to have premium grace periods of at least 60 days.